Code-Institute-Submissions/webalyzer/README.md

 ### Dev HTML

-The base HTML that came with the initial template was used and slightly altered to move the button below the terminal.
-Two extra tags where added to give me more freedom to better control the layout of the app.
+The base HTML that came with the initial project template which was provided by Code Institute, was used and slightly altered to move the button below the terminal.
+Three extra tags where added to give me more freedom to better control the layout of the app and make it aligned with the vizualised identity and brand image set in the design stage.

 <br>

 ### Dev CSS

-Initially I had a small fight with Heroku and finally after some time, I realized it was out of the scope of this project.
-I ended up adding CSS code to layout.html instead of a custom stylesheet file.
+Initially I had a small fight with Heroku and finally realized it was out of the scope of this project.
+I added the CSS code to `/views/layout.html` instead of a custom stylesheet file.
+That works, but I would rather separate the my code based on language and make it more origanized.

 <br>